This year, make a commitment to offset your 18.4 tonne personal CO2 emissions and support subsistence tree farmers in Timor-Leste.

 Simple Action.
 Many people.
 Big impact

 You can do something about this today.
 You can purchase 18 CarbonSocial carbon credits and offset your annual carbon footprint and provide an income for Timorese tree farmers to plant more trees.
+This will build economic justice and create a fairer more equitable world.

 Note: The average Australian has a footprint of 18.4 tonnes per annum.
 Feel free to work out what your footprint actually is. http://www.epa.vic.gov.au/AGC/home.html